IntelRealSense/librealsense/doc/rs400/external_devices.md

 ## Timestamp from External sensors

-RS430 comes with Depth, Fish-Eye and Motion-Tracking sensors on board, all synchronized to single clock.
+Some limited D400x modules can be connected with a Tracking Module (TM) which includes Fish-Eye and Motion-Tracking sensors on board, all synchronized to single clock.
-If you wish to synchronize external sensor (for example a compass) with RealSense, all you need to do is trigger one of 4 GPIOs of the RS430 whenever you read data from the external sensors.
-RS430 will generate timestamp for each GPIO event, allowing you to synchronize between the data streams in software:
+If you wish to synchronize external sensor (for example a compass) with RealSense, all you need to do is trigger one of 4 GPIOs of the D400x whenever you read data from the external sensors.
+D400x will generate timestamp for each GPIO event, allowing you to synchronize between the data streams in software:

 ```cpp
 rs2::util::config config;